suneeta-mall/suneeta-mall.github.io/_posts/2019-12-23-Reproducible-ml-pipeline-k8s.md

 > ![](/images/env-as-code.jpg)
 *Figure 6: Gitops on environment config*

-Once the Argo apps are created, following softwares will be installed on the cluster:
+Once the Argo apps are created, the following software will be installed on the cluster:
-- Kubernetes: 1.14.7 (tested on this version, in theory should work with other versions too!)
+- Kubernetes: 1.14.7 (tested on this version, in theory, should work with other versions too!)
 - ArgoCD: 1.2.3
 - Kubeflow: 0.6.2
-> Kubeflow is ML toolkit designed to being variety of ML related [Kubernetes] based softwares together.
+> Kubeflow is an ML toolkit designed to bring a variety of ML related [Kubernetes] based software together.
 - Seldon 0.4.1 (upgraded from packaged version on kubeflow 0.6.2)
-> Seldon is model serving software
+> Seldon is a model serving software
 - Pachyderm: 1.9.7
-> Pachyderm offers git like repository that can hold data even big data.
+> Pachyderm offers a git like a repository that can hold data even big data.
 It also offers automated repository capability
-> that `act` on input and generate data thus holding versioned copy of this generated data.
+> that `act` on input and generate data thus holding a versioned copy of this generated data.
 Together with these
->constructs it can be used to create pipeline DAG like processes with provenance across graph input, transformation spec, output
+>constructs, it can be used to create pipeline DAG like processes with provenance across graph input, transformation spec, output

 Any change on this configuration repository will then trigger a cluster update keeping environment in synced with versioned config.

-### 2. Versioning data, process and artifacts
+### 2. Versioning data, process, and artifacts

 > ![](/images/artifact.jpg)
 *Figure 7: Artifact view of Machine Learning end to end system (shown in figure 2)*

-Pachyderm pipeline specification for end to end ML workflow capability shown in figure 2 is available [here](https://github.com/suneeta-mall/e2e-ml-on-k8s/blob/master/cluster-conf/k8s/ml-workflow/pachyderm-specs.yaml).
+Pachyderm pipeline specification for an end to end ML workflow capability shown in figure 2 is available [here](https://github.com/suneeta-mall/e2e-ml-on-k8s/blob/master/cluster-conf/k8s/ml-workflow/pachyderm-specs.yaml).
 The generated artifacts/data as a result of this ML workflow is shown in figure 7 above.
-These artifacts and thier association with other processes are also highlighted in figure 7.
+These artifacts and their association with other processes are also highlighted in figure 7.

 ```yaml
 ---